 What do I do if I am a victim of identity theft or fraud?

-If you have been the victim of identity theft, please review the recommended next steps below.
+Additionally, if you have been the victim of identity theft, please review the recommended next steps below.

-1. File a police report or Federal Trade Commission Identity Theft Report (FTC Report) – Complete a report about the suspected fraud at your local police department and keep a copy for your records.
+1. File a police report or a Federal Trade Commission Identity Theft Report (FTC Report) – Complete a report about the suspected fraud at your local police department and keep a copy for your records.
 Please ensure that the police report or FTC Report contains our business name and/or reference to your loan.
 Your FTC Report will need to be printed.
 It is suggested that you send a copy to the company in question.

 • How and when you became aware of the suspected fraud